marcelteun/Orbitit/README.md

 ## If You Install through PyPI (pip install)

-Alse here it is important to have the correct packages for building wxPython installed.
+Also here it is important to have the correct packages for building wxPython installed.
 See section [wxPython](wxPython)" above.

 ### Install